pckroon/hypothesis-networkx/README.md

 ```

 Of course this builder is a valid hypothesis strategy, and using it to just
-make examples is not super usefull.
+make examples is not super useful.
 Instead, you can (and should) use it in
 your testing framework:

 ```python3